Turkey travel guide – Why go, how dangerous is Turkey, travel itinerary and sites not too miss!

 Split between east and west this ancient, culturally rich city has a crazy amount to see and do.
 Many travelers never get further than Istanbul when visiting Turkey, with such a huge variety of highlights I can understand why.
 After about 10 days in Istanbul we only scratched the surface of what one of the world’s great cities has to offer.
 The best of Istanbul can not be listed in this short space, but I will just mention a couple of our favorite things to do in Istanbul.

 Turkey’s most famous domed monument went from church to mosque to museum.
 It is filled with Christian and Muslim artifacts.
 Over the years under various rulers it served as temple or mosque until it was converted to a museum.
 You can not miss this spectacular building that is said to have changed the history of architecture.
 One site not to miss!
+Buy tickets for Blue Mosque and Hagia Sophia here! get picked up by a driver, skip the long lines do a morning tour with a local guide.

 The Blue Mosque (The Sultan Ahmed Mosque)